marshal

 The agent asks for your eyes.

 When the agent hits a hunk that needs human judgment, it pings you inside Marshal.
-You open the diff, leave inline comments on the lines that matter, suggest replacements.
-Marshal sends a structured response back to the agent — comments and edits — so it picks up exactly where you left off.
+Open the diff, leave inline comments on the lines that matter, suggest replacements.
+Marshal sends a structured response back — comments and edits — so it picks up exactly where you left off.
+No tab-switching.
+No copy-paste.
+No losing context.

 review · rv_3f2asrc/auth/login.tsx